dpsa4fl/dpsa4fl-example-project/README.md

 # dpsa4fl example project (using dpsa4fl in flower)

-This is an example for how to do differentially private federated machine learning with the [flower](https://flower.dev/) framework, using the [dpsa4fl](https://github.com/dpsa-project/dpsa4fl) library to interact with aggregation servers as described by this [internet draft](https://github.com/ietf-wg-ppm/draft-ietf-ppm-dap).
+This is an example for how to do differentially private federated machine learning with secure aggregation with the [flower](https://flower.dev/) framework, using the [dpsa4fl](https://github.com/dpsa-project/dpsa4fl) library to interact with aggregation servers as described by this [internet draft](https://github.com/ietf-wg-ppm/draft-ietf-ppm-dap).